 I’m Conor.
-I live in Chicago and work on the analytics team at Braviant, a fintech lender expanding credit for the underbanked.
+I live in Chicago and work in credit risk / data analytics.
 The thing I’m most interested in is how markets and incentives work, and how financial concepts like insurance, pricing, or risk apply to everyday life.
 I also spend a(n un)reasonably large amount of time thinking about politics and baseball.
 You can also find me online at Twitter or on LinkedIn.

 Some (bigger) questions I’m interested in (any thoughts always appreciated!):